 What is the best way to find an attorney anyhow?

 A handful of law firms spend over $ 10 Million Dollars a year in TV ads.
 A study by the U.S. Chamber Institute for Legal Reform reported TV lawyers were expected to spend $892 Million in one recent year, a 68 per cent increase in only seven years.
 One Houston law firm topped the list with approximately $25 Million in TV ads.

 The bottom line on that study: Lawyer spending on TV ads went up six times faster than overall ad spending in the years following 2008.

 Sometimes people ask why they spend so much.
-Why do they spend at all.
-Do you think they would put that kind of money out if the income generated from those ads didn’t more than pay the cost?
+Why do they spend it at all?
+Do you think they would spend that kind of money if the income generated from those ads didn’t more than pay the cost?

 Do TV Lawyers Do What They Say They’ll Do?